UnGuZartex/Blockr/Documentation/UseCases.md

  1. The system disconnects the socket of the conditional block from the corresponding plug of the while/if block.
  2. The system moves the conditional block and its still connected blocks (if any) as one entity.

 3a.
-When the maximum amount of blocks was inside the Program Area
+When the maximum amount of blocks is inside the Program Area
  1. The system adds back all possible blocks to the Palette.